 Early detection of lung cancer is the key to improving the cure rate with lung cancer.

-While over 1.6 million lung nodules are detected on various x-rays annually, most as an incidental finding, over 2/3 of patients don’t receive the proper clinical follow-up or, are overlooked on head and neck or abdominal scans that include part of the thoracic region and incidentally reveal nodules.
-Subsequently even when identified, over half of clinicians don't follow recognized lung nodule management guidelines which result in an overuse of invasive biopsies, excessive radiographic testing and unnecessary surgery.
+Over 1.6 million lung nodules are detected on various x-rays annually, most as an incidental finding, or are often overlooked on head and neck or abdominal scans that include part of the thoracic region and incidentally reveal nodules.
+However, 2/3 of patients don’t receive the proper clinical follow-up.
+Even when identified, over half of clinicians don't follow recognized lung nodule management guidelines which result in an overuse of invasive biopsies, excessive radiographic testing and unnecessary surgery.
 38% of needle biopsies are on benign nodules and over 1/3 of nodules removed at surgery are also benign.

 It is well established that the larger the cancer, the worse the survival.
 Therefore, a systematic, organized evaluation of all newly-discovered lung nodules is critical to improve outcomes.
 All incidentally-discovered lung nodules deserve prompt evaluation since a significant number may be early stage, and likely curable lung cancers.

 The Lung Cancer Early Detection Center at Moffitt is specifically focused on evaluating patients with indeterminant (undiagnosed), newly-discovered lung nodules ranging from 6 mm-50 mm in size.
 The Lung Nodule Clinic is run by a thoracic surgeon along with our advanced practice professionals, where we use a standardized approach for patient evaluation including commercial diagnostic biomarkers, validated lung cancer risk algorithms and carefully follow the Fleischner Society and NCCN lung nodule management guidelines.